What is an electronic signature?

 What level of e-signature is recommended for HR documents?

-HR Best Practices: With the exception of the province of Alberta, all provincial and territorial legislation provide the possibility of using an electronic signature solution for employment agreements, as well as other HR-related documents.
+HR Best Practices: Provincial and territorial legislation provide the possibility of using an electronic signature solution for employment agreements, as well as other HR-related documents.